SeyedHamidreza/cognitive_robotics_manipulation/README.md

 ## Integrating a new model

 You need to add your trained model into the "trained_models" folder.
-You can check the code (simulation.py) to see how we integrate and use the GR-ConvNet model.
+You can check the code (simulation.py and grasp_generator.py) to see how we integrate and use the GR-ConvNet model.

 ## References